developkariyer/iwapim/README.md

 - **Apache Superset**: A modern, enterprise-ready business intelligence platform licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 - **Slack API**: Enables seamless integration with Slack for real-time communication.
 Usage governed by the [Slack API Terms of Service](https://api.slack.com/terms).
 - **OpenAI API**: Powers the AI-driven responses in Slack.
 Usage governed by the [OpenAI API Terms of Use](https://openai.com/terms/).
+- **Wisersell API**: Wisersell is a sales management system.
+IWAPIM easily integrates with Wisersell and acts as a product/listing catalog for Wisersell.

 ### Supporting Infrastructure
 - **MySQL**: Used as the primary database.
 Licensed under the [GPL License](https://www.gnu.org/licenses/gpl-3.0.html).